Global Poverty Alleviation

 Brighton Jones Community Impact Circles (CICs) bring together a group of our clients and peers to learn in community about a specific philanthropic issue area, and the various strategies we can employ to make a strategic, meaningful impact.

 CICs are a dedication of both time and resources.
-We’ll meet six times over the course of three months to learn together, (online and/or in person, depending upon the location of our registrants), and each participant will pledge to personally donate a minimum of $10,000 to organization(s) of their choice that are working on poverty alleviation at the end of our six sessions together.
+We meet six times over the course of three months to learn together, (online and/or in person, depending upon the location of our registrants), and each participant pledges to personally donate a minimum of $10,000 to organization(s) of their choice that are working on poverty alleviation at the end of our six sessions together.

 What are the focus areas of the six sessions included in the Global Poverty Alleviation CIC?